-The MMR vaccine, which helps prevent the measles, mumps, and rubella, is no stranger to controversy.
-First licensed in the U.S. in 1971, the vaccine has been rumored to cause serious health risks in children, including autism and bowel disease.
-Yet, mounting research, including studies published in Paediatrics and Child Health shows that the MMR has no connection with these conditions.
+The MMR vaccine is no stranger to controversy.
+The vaccine, introduced in the United States in 1971, helps prevent the measles, mumps, and rubella (German measles).
+It has been previously linked to serious health risks in children, including autism and inflammatory bowel disease.
+But research has shown that the MMR vaccine has no connection to these conditions.

 The MMR protects against three major diseases: